martin-traverse/tracdap/tracdap-runtime/python/README.md

 ```

 The model needs two config files in order to run: A job config file and a system config file.
+By convention, for local development these are kept in a ``config`` folder.

 The system config file defines the resources that are available for models to use.
 As a minimum the default storage location must be specified.

 *sys_config.yaml*
 ```yaml
 properties: